 Artist Roster view_module list

-The Alliance Artists Roster is being developed as a service to schools, libraries, arts organizations, event organizers, businesses and other service providers in our area who often want to engage creative folks and artists to work with them.
+The Alliance Artists Roster is a service to schools, libraries, arts organizations, event organizers, businesses and other service providers in our area who often want to engage creative folks and artists to work with them.
 And of course – we want to bring more visibility to the artists who live and work in our community!

 We are open to include any area artist who feels they have arts experiences to share, as long as they provide the necessary information and can define what they have to offer.

 To submit your information – or to let us know of artists in the community that we should include, contact is at email@example.com or click the button below.

 Jonathon is an assistant professor of media arts in the Mass Communication department at Midwestern State University.
 He received his Master of Fine Arts in documentary production and theory from the University of North Texas.
 Over the past six years, Jonathon has taught television, audio, film, and media studies courses at UNT and at Stephen F. Austin State University.
 In the field, Jonathon has worked on documentary films, in radio stations and newsrooms, and on numerous television shows.
 He spent two years working for the Southwest's largest production company, AMS Pictures.
 While at AMS, he logged time as a director of photography, an associate producer, a research analyst, a director, and a development producer, working on established television shows and helping build new ideas.